cloudmesh/cloudmesh-vpn/README.md

 ### Requirements

-On Linux we use the comamnd `openconnect`.
+On Linux we use the command `openconnect`.
 To check if it is available please use

 ```bash
 $ which openconnect